 Insights from other disciplines

-Permaculture principles (Bill Mollison, David Holmgren): Using natural patterns to design sustainable cultivation systems.
+Permaculture principles (Bill Mollison, David Holmgren): Using natural patterns to design sustainable farming systems. - Syntropic agriculture (Ernst Götsch): Dynamic succession as the basis for fertile ecosystems.

-Miyawaki method: fast-growing, diverse plant communities to accelerate succession.
+- Miyawaki method: Fast-growing, diverse plant communities to accelerate succession.

 Conclusion